orris27/computer_science_notes/english/writing.md

     + 序数词, children can acquire a wide range of knowledge beyond textbooks **during field trips**

-4. recharge batteries and get refreshed and energetic
+4. recharge batteries and get refreshed and energetic / feel overwhelmed if xxx
     1. 联想
     + 正面
         + reduce stress